5GZORRO/accord-sla-TMF623/availability-template/text/sample.md

 "This Service Level Agreement ('SLA') is a policy governing the use of **resource XYZ**."

-In the event of a conflict between the terms of this SLA and the terms of any other agreement with {{% "Operator A" %}} governing your use of the Service (the 'Agreement'), the terms and conditions of this SLA apply, but only to the extent of such conflict.
+In the event of a conflict between the terms of this SLA and the terms of any other agreement with the named SLAProvider governing your use of the Service (the 'Agreement'), the terms and conditions of this SLA apply, but only to the extent of such conflict.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in the Agreement.

 ## Service Commitment
-{{% "Operator A" %}} will use commercially reasonable efforts to make the Service available with a Monthly Uptime Percentage, as described below, during any monthly billing cycle (the 'Service Commitment').
+The named SLAProvider will use commercially reasonable efforts to make the Service available with a Monthly Uptime Percentage, as described below, during any monthly billing cycle (the 'Service Commitment').
 In the event a Service does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

 ## Service Credits
 Service Credits are calculated as a percentage of the total charges paid by you for the applicable Service for the billing cycle in which the Monthly Uptime Percentage fell within the ranges set forth in the table below.